-It’s a good thing the roads are more or less maintained in the historical parts of Mumbai – it’s rather hard to watch your step when the buildings are so adorned and embellished 🙂 Even after all these years in the city I find myself looking up quite a lot.
+It’s a good thing the roads are more or less maintained in the historical parts of Mumbai – for it’s rather hard to watch your step when the buildings are so adorned and embellished 🙂 Even after all these years in the city I find myself looking up quite a lot.
 Sometimes people slow down and look with me, and these moments are the most rewarding.

 Gargoyles of Mumbai are particularly charming.
 Serving an ornamental function, they are also designed to convey rainwater from the roof and so protect the building from damage.
-Don’t we imagine a perfect guardian just like this – unshakable, fearsome and eerie?
+Don’t we imagine a perfect guardian just like this – unshakable, fearsome, and eerie?

 There are also grotesques.
 While being very similar to gargoyles, these figures don’t work as waterspouts – their function is purely decorative.

 The chimeras of Mumbai are rather peculiar.
 Who is this guy, for example?
 One would say it’s a griffin, but he doesn’t have an eagle’s head.

 And this one, by all probability, is the Assyrian Lamassu, a hybrid of a human, a bird, and a bull (or a lion).
 This sculpture guards the entrance to Vatcha Agiary, the Parsi Fire Temple in Mumbai.
 Descendants of Zoroastrians from Persia, the Parsis found a home in the Indian subcontinent when trying to avoid persecution from the Muslim invaders.
 These days, they are one of the most distinctive ethnoreligious groups in Mumbai, so the evidence of their culture is the city comes as no surprise.

 Where can you find buildings with chimeras, gargoyles, and grotesques in Mumbai?